ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/6_Wood, Plastics, and Composites/067413 Fiberglass Reinforced Gratings.md

 tags: ['Facility', 'Construction', 'Wood', 'Plastics', 'Composites', 'Fiberglass', 'Reinforced', 'Gratings']
 ---

-         1. Section 06 74 13
-   1. Fiberglass Reinforced Gratings

 ## General

-*
-	1. **Summary
+1. SUMMARY
    1. Section Includes:
       1.
 	1. Furnishing, fabrication (where necessary), and installation of all fiberglass reinforced plastic (FRP) items, with all appurtenances, accessories and incidentals necessary to produce a complete, operable and serviceable installation as shown on the contract drawings and as specified herein, and in accordance with the requirements of the contract documents.
-	2. **Quality Assurance
+	2. Quality Assurance
 2. Referenced Standards:
 	1. Applicable Standards: The following standards are referenced herein.
 		1. American Society for Testing and Materials (ASTM)
 			1. Test Methods
 			1. ASTM D 635 Rate of Burning and/or Extent and Time of Burning of Self-Supporting Plastics in a Horizontal Position
 			2. ASTM E 84 Surface Burning Characteristics of Building Materials
 		2. American National Standards Institute (ANSI)
 		3. NSF International
 3. Qualifications: